 The stories go on and on.
-And the point is that I went to these yahoos with diplomas because I wanted HELP.
-And when I asked for HELP they did everything a person can do to ensure the worst possible outcome.
-Which didn’t happen because I’m still alive but I was let down so many times by the field of medical professionals, therapists, and nutritionists that I’ve compiled a list of questions and considerations when trying to find a team of providers to help guide us on the recovery journey.
+The point is that I went to these yahoos with diplomas because I wanted HELP.
+And when I asked for HELP, they seemed to do everything a person could do to ensure the worst possible outcome.
+The worst outcome didn’t happen, because I’m still alive.
+But I was let down so many times by the medical professionals, therapists, and nutritionists that I’ve compiled a list of questions and considerations when trying to find a team of providers to help guide on the recovery journey.

 Questions to ask and things to consider:

-This is very biased list based entirely on my own experience.
+This is very biased list, based entirely on my own experience.
 It’s not true for everybody all the time.
 It’s just what’s worked for me.

-- Does this therapist/psychiatrist/nutritionist have actual SPECIFIC training working with addiction and eating disorders?
+- Does this therapist/psychiatrist/nutritionist have SPECIFIC training working with addiction and eating disorders?
 ED recovery is COMPLEX and SPECIFIC.
 You wouldn’t go to a dentist for open-heart surgery.
 So you shouldn’t go to a well-meaning clinician who has mostly worked with the general population.
-For the most part they DON’T KNOW WHAT THEY’RE DOING unless they are trained.
+For the most part, they DON’T KNOW WHAT THEY’RE DOING unless they are trained.

-- Does the nutritionist have experience (you’ll notice a trend here) working with Eating Disorder clients.
+- Does the nutritionist have experience (you’ll notice a trend here) working with Eating Disorder clients?
 ED Clients DO NOT NEED information about nutrition or diets or fiber or whatever.
-We need help with our mental relationship to food and body and how that can interfere with us making choices about what and how we eat.
+We need help with our mental relationship to food and body, and how that can interfere with us making choices about what and how we eat.

 - I always ask doctors not to talk to me about my weight or mention it in any form unless there is a serious reason why they must.
-Like they think I’m having an issue with my thyroid or a reaction to a medication.
+Like, they think I’m having an issue with my thyroid or a reaction to a medication.
 We can talk about health all day long without talking about weight.
-I literally say to them ‘Please don’t talk to me about my weight unless there is an overwhelming and pressing concern directly related to my weight.
-I have a history of an eating disorder and talking about my weight in terms of numbers really trips me up and does me more harm than good.’
+I literally say to them, “Please don’t talk to me about my weight unless there is an overwhelming and pressing concern directly related to my weight.
+I have a history of an eating disorder, and talking about my weight in terms of numbers really trips me up and does me more harm than good.”